Ros Kirk – ACT Manager

 Aurora’s passion for education and the right for all people to have access to quality end of life care has been a driver for PEPA Queensland’s increased connections with CALD groups and with Aboriginal and Torres Strait Islander health workers and communities.

-In South Australia, PEPA is managed by the Palliative Care Council South Australia (PCCSA).
-Executive Officer Tracey Watters provides strategic direction and management of PEPA at the state level.
-Tracey came to PCCSA after working as the CEO of Rotorua Community Hospice in New Zealand, a position she held for 13 years.
+In South Australia, PEPA is managed by the Palliative Care South Australia (PCSA).
+Executive Director Mark provides strategic direction and management of PEPA at the state level.
+Mark was previously the CEO of Reconciliation SA.

 SA PEPA Website: http://www.pallcare.asn.au/